Index

 E-mail

-Tele prime lenses, tele zoom lenses, or ultra zoom lenses, with a reach of 400mm (full frame equivalent), or more, are "long lenses" that can generally be called favorable, for shooting still images and videos of birds and wildlife.
-For photographing small shy birds, 600mm (full frame equivalent), or more, is generally recommended.
+Tele prime lenses, tele zoom lenses, or ultra zoom lenses, with a reach of about 400mm (full frame equivalent), or longer, are "long lenses" that can generally be called favorable and appropriate, for shooting still images and videos of birds and wildlife.
+For photographing small wary birds, 600mm (full frame equivalent), or longer, is generally recommended, if you want to fill up a substantial part of the frame with the main subject.

-Aside from long lenses that originally have a reach of 400mm (full frame equivalent), or more, it is also possible to sometimes achive above 400mm (full frame equivalent) by adding a tele converter (usually 1.4x, or 2.0x), to a slightly shorter tele lens (for example a 300mm lens), and/or using a camera that has a crop factor (usually 1.5x, 1.6x, or 2.0x), and/or has a high resolution image sensor that produce images that can be cropped, to multiply the orginal focal lenght to achieve the desired full frame equivalent focal length, to compose an image.
-However, long lenses with a reach of 400mm (full frame equivalent), or more, are often (but not always) also compatible with tele converters etc. Teleconverters are, usually, best suited to be combined with very sharp lenses, such as most prime lenses and some high quality zoom lenses, while photographing relatively slow/static subjects.
+Aside from long lenses that originally have a reach of 400mm (full frame equivalent), or more, it is also possible to sometimes achive above 400mm (full frame equivalent) by adding a teleconverter (usually 1.4x, or 2.0x), to a slightly shorter tele lens (for example a 300mm lens), and/or using a camera that has a crop factor (usually 1.5x, 1.6x, or 2.0x), and/or has a high resolution image sensor that produce images that can be cropped, to multiply the orginal focal lenght to achieve the desired full frame equivalent focal length, to compose an image.
+However, long lenses with a reach of 400mm (full frame equivalent), or more, are often (but not always) also compatible with teleconverters.
+Teleconverters are, usually, best suited to be combined with very sharp lenses, such as most prime lenses and some compatible high quality zoom lenses, especially if the subject is relatively slow/static in the frame, and/or moves in a predictable way.

 An alternative way of photographing birds and wildlife, or sports, is by setting up stationary cameras in appropriate places.
-The stationary cameras are either triggered remotely (by remote control/smartphone/laptop/tablet etc.), or they can be triggered automatically by using motion/sound/heat sensors, and/or timers etc. These stationary cameras may sometimes make use of night vision settings (for example trail cameras and surveillance cameras), or flash set-ups, to capture pictures and videoclips, in otherwise less than ideal light conditions.
+The stationary cameras are either triggered remotely (by remote control/smartphone/laptop/tablet etc.), or they can be triggered automatically by using motion/sound/heat sensors, and/or timers etc. These stationary cameras may sometimes make use of night vision settings (for example trail cameras and surveillance cameras), to capture pictures and videoclips, or alternatively they may use prepared flashlight set-ups, to capture pictures in otherwise less than ideal light conditions.

 Another alternative way of photographing birds and wildlife, or sports, is by using a camera (usually an action camera) mounted on remote controlled flying drones, or on remote controlled model cars/planes/boats/helicopters, or on real size vehicles, or on living animals/humans etc.